 First up is Botox to help deal with the migraine attacks.
 This has helped enormously, although I still have daily headache, and some rounds of it are more successful than others.
 I was very nervous when Botox was first suggested, and thought it was dangerous or that I would be left with an expressionless face.

 Actually, as Dr Blumenfeld at the Migraine World Summit this year spoke on, Botox is a really safe and effective treatment for migraine.
 Studies show a good rate of improvement with this form of treatment.
-My post on Botox describes what to expect if you are thinking about having this treatment - it's really not that bad!
+My post on Botox describes what to expect if you are thinking about having this treatment and some tips for after the treatment - it's really not that bad!